 When deciding on deicers read the ingredients to find out what you are really purchasing.
 Follow instructions carefully.

 - Sodium chloride, otherwise known as salt, began being used on roadways in the 1940s.
 Salt is cheap, but the most damaging to the environment according to research by Iowa State University.
 It is also corrosive to concrete and metal, and becomes less effective below 25 degrees Fahrenheit.

 - Calcium chloride comes in flake, pellet, or liquid form.
 Calcium chloride often out-performs other deicers due to its ability to give off heat as it melts, as well as being able to work at extremely low temperatures.

 - Potassium chloride usually has a high salt index and is known to damage foliage and inhibit root growth.

 - Urea, which is synthesized from ammonia, has a lower potential to damage foliage than potassium chloride.

 - Calcium magnesium acetate is a relatively new melting agent which is salt-free.
-The compound is made from dolomite limestone and acetic acid.
-Calcium magnesium acetate causes little damage to concrete or plants.
-It is often used in areas that are environmentally sensitive.
+Made from dolomite limestone and acetic acid, calcium magnesium acetate causes little damage to concrete or plants.
+It is often used in environmentally sensitive areas.

-There are numerous green brands of deicer such as “Happy Paws” or “Green Earth Ice Melter.”
+There are numerous green brands of deicer, such as “Happy Paws” or “Green Earth Ice Melter.”
 You can find green deicers at most hardware stores, supermarkets, or online.
 “Green deicers are part of a larger movement.
-Sort of like, ‘one Styrofoam cup at a time,’” said Seymour.
+Sort of like ‘one Styrofoam cup at a time,’” says Seymour.